SybelBlue/slides/main-slides.md

 *but oftentimes, users need forms/views to <br> make a valid request...*
 <!-- .element: class="fragment" -->

-*...this means we need actions to prvoide those forms!*
+*...this means we need actions to provide those forms!*
 <!-- .element: class="fragment" -->

 +++ <!-- .slide: data-auto-animate -->